Mike Modano: Legacy

 Modano in January 2008.
 His jersey was retired by the Dallas Stars in 2014, the same year he was inducted into the Hockey Hall of Fame.

-Modano holds numerous records and accolades in NHL history, such as goals by a player born in the United States with 561, points by an American-born player with 1374, career playoff points by an American-born player with 146, and games played by an American-born forward with 1499.
-These achievements and others lead to many peers and sportswriters regarding Modano as one of the greatest American-born ice hockey players of all time.
+Modano holds numerous records and accolades in NHL history, such as goals by a player born in the United States with 561, career playoff points by an American-born player with 146, and games played by an American-born forward with 1499.
+These achievements and others led to many peers and sportswriters regarding Modano as one of the greatest American-born ice hockey players of all time.

-During his playing career, he was known for his speed, offensive instincts, scoring, puck-handling, and skating ability on the ice amongst peers, and regarded for his well-rounded style of play and skillset.
+During his playing career, he was known for his speed, offensive instincts, scoring, puck-handling, and skating ability, and regarded for his well-rounded style of play and skillset.

 On January 21, 2007, the NHL announced Modano as the Special Ambassador to the 2007 NHL All-Star Celebration, thanks to his numerous contributions towards bringing the 55th National Hockey League All-Star Game to Dallas and also for his contributions to Dallas hockey as a whole.
 Modano, the Stars' all-time leader in several statistical categories and a member of the franchise for the entirety of his 17-year career, appeared at selected All-Star events and dropped the puck in a ceremonial face-off prior the game on January 24, 2007.